jinghuazhao/GWAS-course/GWAS.md

-# Notes for GWAS workshop
+# Practial GWAS Using Linux and R

 ## Module I. Overview